 For student health services/procedures not involving medication only, please refer to 09.22 AP.22.

+DRAFT 4/15/2025

-STUDENTS CO09.123 AP.2
+STUDENTS CX09.123 AP.2

 Absentee Forms

 Educational Enhancement Opportunity Request Form

 To request an absence to attend or participate in an educational activity, please complete this application form and return it to your school principal.
 Such an absence as requested by this signed application and approved by the school principal, will be considered an excused absence if received within five (5) days of the absence occurring.
 The major intent of the activity must be educational in order for the student to be granted this type of absence.
 The proposed activity must have significant educational value and be composed of an intensive program related to the core curriculum (e.g. art programs, dance programs, State Fair activities, workshops that are educational in nature, college visits, etc.).
 The Principal will use his/her good judgment to determine if the activity meets guidelines.
 A student may be approved for up to ten (10) days of absence per year for this purpose.
 Students who are granted an absence under this law will be allowed to make up all school work.
 Student grades can not be affected by lack of attendance or participation in classes for approved days.
 This type of absence can not occur during the school’s state assessment or District-wide assessments, unless there are extenuating circumstances that are approved by the Principal.
 Decisions may be appealed to the Superintendent and then to the Board of Education.